13 Aug Teaching Kids Psychological Skills

 - As an optional bonus, (especially for older children) you could finish up by having your child visualize a difficult situation – while remaining completely relaxed, with a strong sense of feeling good inside – and see himself acting effectively.
 Start with relatively easy situations, and work up to more challenging ones as the days go by.
 For example, you could ask a cautious child to imagine being accidentally bumped while standing in line at preschool, and see himself staying relaxed and calm, not worried about being hurt.
 Or you could ask a spirited child to imagine another child beating him in a board game, and then see himself shrugging it off, staying relaxed and calm, not getting mad or knocking the board over, and telling himself he’ll probably win next time.
 Then, have the child imagine the positive outcomes that would result and the good feelings he’d have.

 You can also use this technique as the basis of a powerful, three-step exercise.
-First, the child imagines the situation (while staying relaxed), sees himself acting in an effective, positive way, and imagines how good that will feel.
-Then he imagines the same situation, but this time he sees himself acting in the old, not-so-great ways, and he imagines the bad results and crummy feelings that would occur.
-Third, he makes a conscious choice about which way he wants to act (hopefully, the positive approach!), and then he visualizes that and the results.
+First, the child imagines the situation (while staying relaxed), sees herself acting in an effective, positive way, and imagines how good that will feel.
+Then she imagines the same situation, but this time she sees herself acting in the old, not-so-great ways, and she imagines the bad results and crummy feelings that would occur.
+Third, she makes a conscious choice about which way she wants to act (hopefully, the positive approach!), and then she visualizes that and the results.

 Taking Charge of His or Her Mind